qq7/redis/README.rst

 Redis - Open Source, In-memory Data Structure Store
 ===================================================

-`Redis`_ is used as a database, cache and message broker.
+`Redis`_ can be used as a database, cache or message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
-Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
+Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via `Redis Sentinel`_ (requires install of Debian `redis-sentinel`_ package) and automatic partitioning with `Redis Cluster`_.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that: